How to make your Chromebook browsing experience way faster

 Make sure page prefetching is enabled

 Prefetching — properly known as Network Action Predictions — is when a smart computer tries to guess what you'll do next when you open a website.
-The most common thing we'll do is go to another website, and Google's prefetch service is really good at guessing them, It can load them in the background and be ready to go when you want to actually visit.
+The most common thing we'll do is go to another website, which is filled with links to pictures, other websites, dynamic data and all sorts of things that need to load when your mouse is over them or when you click them.
+Some websites even load a page as you scroll down it.
+Chrome can grab this in the background and start loading it in memory or cache before you need it, just in case you need it.

+- Scroll to the bottom of the page and click Advanced.

+- In the Privacy and security section, you'll see "Use a prediction service to load pages more quickly."
+Click the toggle slider beside it to enable it if the toggle is white instead blue.

-You do need to be aware that the current page you're on as well as other pertinent data is being read by a Google computer when you use this service.
+When you have this setting enabled, you need to be aware that the current page you're on as well as other pertinent data is being read by a Google computer when you use this service.
 Everything is anonymized, but it still is happening.

-- Scroll to the bottom of the page and click Show advanced settings.

-- In the Privacy section you'll see "Use a prediction service to load pages more quickly."
-Click the check box beside it.

 Shut down or uninstall extensions you're not using